cloudmobi/CloudmobiSSP/android-sdk.md

 * [Sample code](#sample)
 * [Integrate AD appwall in Android Studio](#appwall)
 * [How to apply Facebook/Admob advertisement](#reference)

+###<a name="release_notes">Release Notes</a>
+Release version: 1.1.2
+Release date: Nov-26-2016
+Release notes：
+    1. Improve the Ad landing performance.
+    2. Fix a crash for Admob user.

 ###<a name="install">SDK download and Setup AndroidStudio</a>